Definable decompositions for graphs of bounded linear cliquewidth: The proof strategy

 In this section we present the proof strategy for our main contribution, Theorem~\ref{thm:main}.

-A linear clique decomposition of width $k$, being a single path, can be viewed as a sequence of instructions.
+A linear cliquewidth decomposition of width $k$, being a single path, can be viewed as a sequence of instructions.
 For such sequences of instructions (actually, for a similar but slightly more general object), we will use the name \emph{$k$-derivations}.
-Intuitively speaking, a $k$-derivation corresponds to an infix of a linear clique decomposition of width $k$.
+Intuitively speaking, a $k$-derivation corresponds to an infix of a linear cliquewidth decomposition of width $k$, and it represents the total history of operations performed in this infix.
+This history consists of the constructed (colored) subgraph constructed and the composition of applied recolorings.
 We can concatenate $k$-derivations, which means that the set of $k$-derivations is endowed with a semigroup structure.
-The main idea is to use Simon's Factorization Theorem~\cite{Simon90}, in the flavor delivered by the Simon Lemma (Lemma~\ref{lem:Simon}), to factorize this product into a tree of bounded depth, so that definable clique decompositions of factors can be constructed via a bottom-up induction over the factorization.
+The main idea is to use Simon's Factorization Theorem~\cite{Simon90}, in the flavor delivered by the Simon's Lemma (Lemma~\ref{lem:Simon}), to factorize this product into a tree of bounded depth, so that definable cliquewidth decompositions of factors can be constructed via a bottom-up induction over the factorization.

-More precisely, Simon Lemma is used to prove Theorem~\ref{thm:main} as follows.
+More precisely, the Simon's Lemma is used to prove Theorem~\ref{thm:main} as follows.
 As the semigroup $S$ we use $k$-derivations.
-As the homomorphism $h$, we use a notion {\em{abstraction}}, which maps each $k$-derivation to a bounded-size combinatorial object consisting of all the information we need to remember about it.
+As the homomorphism $h$, we use a notion of {\em{abstraction}}, which maps each $k$-derivation to a bounded-size combinatorial object consisting of all the information we need to remember about it.
 Composing $k$-derivations naturally corresponds to composing their abstractions, which formally means that the set of abstractions, whose size is bounded in terms of $k$, can be endowed with a semigroup structure so that taking an abstraction of a $k$-derivation is a semigroup homomorphism.
-By taking $\mu$ to be the definable cliquewidth of a graph, we use the Simon Lemma to show that $\mu$ has a finite range on the set of all $k$-derivations, i.e.~there is a finite upper bound on the definable cliquewidth of all $k$-derivations.
-To this end, we need to prove that the assumptions of the Simon Lemma are satisfied, that is, condition~\eqref{eq:Simon} is satisfied when either $n=2$ or all the abstractions of all $k$-derivations in the product are equal to some idempotent in the semigroup of abstractions.
+By taking $\mu$ to be the definable cliquewidth of a graph, we use the Simon's Lemma to show that $\mu$ has a finite range on the set of all $k$-derivations, i.e.~there is a finite upper bound on the definable cliquewidth of all $k$-derivations.
+To this end, we need to prove that the assumptions of the Simon's Lemma are satisfied, that is, condition~\eqref{eq:Simon} is satisfied when either $n=2$ or all the abstractions of all $k$-derivations in the product are equal to some idempotent in the semigroup of abstractions.